literacies

 PISA’s move toward recognizing Global Competence reflects our own mission and values at National Geographic Learning.
 By incorporating new literacies in our materials, we hope learners not only develop the English language skills they need; they will also be better placed to make a positive contribution as global citizens in the 21st century.

 Did you miss Sean’s recent webinar on New Literacies for Today’s Classroom?
-You can still watch the webinar recording and download the slides here!
+You can still watch the webinar recording here!

 To find out more: